zivlakmilos/magicbook/README.md

 }
 ```

+*This setting is also available in the configuration for each build*, which you can read more about below.

 ## Builds

-You must add a `builds` array to your configuration that specifies your build settings.
-Here's an example with the bare minimum setting to build a website.
+You must add a `builds` array to your configuration that as a minimum defines the format of each build.
+Here's a simple example with the bare minimum configuration to build your book into a website.

 ```json
 {